Slide Night with BAR

 Elena Gileva’s (b.
 1992 in Russia – lives and works in London, UK) work explores the decorative, historical, and ornamental through the medium of ceramics and sculpture.
 Gileva is trained in both ceramics and fine arts, with a MA in Ceramics and Glass from the Royal College of Art and BFA from the Parsons Paris School of Art and Design.
 She combines various references and processes, with hand-built ceramic objects taking center stage in her practice.

 Beatriz Morales (b.
 Mexico City, Mexico – lives and works in Berlin, Germany) developed her skills auto-didactically from an early age.
-The artist left her native country in 2001 to pursue formal studies in painting, pottery, and fashion design.
+The artist left her native country in 2001 to pursue formal studies in painting, pottery and fashion design.
 Morales combines an investigative, abstract-expressionist approach with figurative and illustrative components.
 Her painting Wonderland II was exhibited in both branches of the Museum of Contemporary Art Rufino Tamayo in Oaxaca and Mexico City as part of the Mexico Contemporary Art Biennial 2016/17.
-After recent exhibitions in Basel, Berlin, and Vienna, she will make her major art fair debut at Zona Maco 2018 in Mexico City.
+After recent exhibitions in Basel, Berlin and Vienna, will make her major art fair debut at Zona Maco 2018 in Mexico City.

 Beirut Art Residency (BAR) is a nonprofit, artist-run interdisciplinary space welcoming residents from all artistic backgrounds.
 Their artist-in-residence program is a prime stepping-stone for emerging artists embarking on their career and established artists exploring new disciplines.
 The residency seeks to foster cross-cultural relations between participants and the local artistic community in Beirut.